 If you rendered any of the types of service listed below, you may be eligible to purchase credit for your service.
 If you wish to purchase credit, you must complete and submit the appropriate service purchase applications, along with any required documentation.
 We will review your application, determine your eligibility to purchase your service, and send you an invoice.

-- As of July 3, 2014, to be eligible to purchase service, at the time you submit your service purchase application, you must be a member in service with the MTRS (exception: you do not need to be a member in service at the time you wish to purchase Peace Corps service).
+- You must be an active member at the time of application: As of July 3, 2014, to be eligible to purchase service, at the time you submit your service purchase application, you must be a member in service with the MTRS (exception: you do not need to be a member in service at the time you wish to purchase Peace Corps service).
 Generally, you are a "member in service" if you are: actively teaching; receiving Workers' Compensation for total incapacity; on a sick leave; or, on an authorized unpaid leave of less than one year).
 Please note that if you are no longer a member in service at the time your initial invoice is due, then in order to be eligible to purchase your service, you must EITHER pay the total amount by the due date indicated, OR enter into our five-year installment plan, pay the first installment amount by the due date indicated, and make all future installment payments in full and on time.
 If you do not take either action after receiving your initial invoice, you will not be able to purchase your service unless and until you again become a member in service, at which time you will need to request an updated invoice from us and your purchase will be subject to additional interest at the rate then in effect.